Frozen (musical): West End (2021–2024)

 After delays due to the COVID-19 pandemic, the show began previews on August 27, 2021, at the Theatre Royal, Drury Lane, in London's West End, and opened officially on September 8.
 It was again directed by Grandage, with choreography by Ashford, and starred Samantha Barks as Elsa and Stephanie McKeon as Anna; set and costume design were by Christopher Oram, with lighting design by Neil Austin.
 The production was nominated for four Olivier Awards, including Best New Musical and Best Actress in a Musical for McKeon.
 On February 8, 2024, it celebrated its 1,000th performance.
 By January 2024, more than 2.8 million people had seen Frozen in London.
 The production ran until its third anniversary, September 8, 2024.
-Laura Dawkes has played Anna in the production since 27 September 2023.The production was filmed and released on Disney+ on June 20, 2025, with Barks and Dawkes starring.
+Laura Dawkes played Anna from 27 September 2023 to the closing.
+A film of the production was released on Disney+ on June 20, 2025, starring Barks and Dawkes.

 Germany (2021–present)

 A German production titled Die Eiskönigin opened in November 2021 at the Stage Theater an der Elbe in Hamburg, in German, with Sabrina Weckerlin as Elsa and Celena Pieper as Anna.
 The production was produced by Stage Entertainment.
-On October 18, 2023, Willemijn Verkaik, who provided the singing voice of Elsa in the German versions of the films, took over the role of Elsa.
+On October 18, 2023, Willemijn Verkaik, who provided the singing voice of Elsa in the German and Dutch versions of the films, took over the role of Elsa.
 It closed on September 29, 2024.

-In November 26, 2024, the production transferred to the Apollo Theatre in Stuttgart.
+On November 26, 2024, the production transferred to the Apollo Theatre in Stuttgart.